 If you want to make your oral health a priority, you’re going to need to work with a dentist you can trust.
-Having a dental examination twice a year is important for your teeth and your gums to keep a professional eye on what's going on in your mouth that you cannot see.
-It can be difficult to spot problems with plaque and gum disease early on, but a dependable dentist who has your needs in mind will address issues as they arise.
-Dr. Gillis is familiar and thorough with providing gum disease treatments from her office in Grand Junction, and our staff is ready to treat you with respect and professionalism.
+Having a dental examination twice a year is important for your teeth and your gums to keep a professional eye on what’s going on in your mouth.
+It can be difficult to spot problems with plaque and gum disease early on, but a dependable dentist who has your needs in mind will address these issues as they arise.
+Dr. Julie Gillis is familiar and thorough with providing gum disease treatments from her office in Grand Junction, and our staff is ready to treat you with respect and professionalism.

 We focus on identifying and stopping the progression of gum disease during comprehensive general dentistry exams and during each of your visits to our office, but we know gum disease can develop and progress quickly.
 It’s why we urge you to contact our office as soon as a problem arises so we can tackle it together.

 Dental warning signs, or symptoms, of gum disease can include: